 If you have an established distribution method for your books.

-Professional speakers have been self-publishing and selling books at the back of the room for years, and many have made very good money that way.
+Professional speakers have been self-publishing and selling books at the back of the room for years, and many make very good money that way.

 If these reasons don't apply, then print-on-demand is definitely the way to go.
 And even if you do a print run, it’s worth having a POD version as well, so you can distribute globally through online sites.

 Which print-on-demand company should you use?

 If you're interested in getting your books into physical bookstores, then consider Ingram Spark.

 I also like Blurb.com as they have options for photo books and also have a direct to iPad publishing option.
 They also have a whole section for children, and when I helped my 9-year-old niece self-publish, we used Blurb.